MS Project 2016 vs Ms Project 2019: what are the differences?

 What is Microsoft Project 2019?

-Microsoft Project has introduced its 2019 version, armed with new and better features for improved delivery and project selection.
+Microsoft Project 2019 is armed with new and better features for improved delivery and project selection.
 Managers are now equipped with the right tools to use the right timeline and utilize budget and resources.

-This version of MS Project lets users enjoy fast startup with the help of the Getting Started screen.
-It walks users through the software’s capabilities such as creating a timeline and linking tasks.
+This updated version of MS Project lets users enjoy fast startup with the help of the Getting Started screen.
+Microsoft Project 2019 walks users through the software’s capabilities such as creating a timeline and linking tasks.

 One of the improved features to be experienced with this version is linking tasks.
 Here, users no longer have to remember the task ID that it is to be linked to.
 Users only have to select a cell in the Predecessors column and select the down arrow where a list of all tasks in a project is displayed.
 Tasks can also be selected from the Successors Column dropdown.
 In terms of communicating projects, the timeline bars can now be labelled while the progress of tasks is now shown on the tasks themselves.
 It also allows users to add a team from multiple employees and has 450 user-defined fields and look-up tables.

-Microsoft Project 2019 has better capabilities compared to its predecessor.
+Microsoft Project 2019 has better capabilities compared to its predecessor, MS 2016.
 It provides useful new functionality that helps manage projects and portfolios efficiently.
 It also promotes better savings in the long run, compared to using older on-premises versions.
 As a project management software, the 2019 version allows users to make use of tools that they are already familiar with such as Gantt Charts in creating schedules and minimizing training time.

 Should teams make the move to Microsoft Project 2019?